realpython/realpython-blog/2015/2015-04-16-dockerizing-flask-with-compose-and-machine-from-localhost-to-the-cloud.markdown

 $ docker-compose up -d
 ```

 Grab a cup of coffee.
 Or two.
+Check out the [Real Python courses](https://realpython.com/courses/).
 This will take a while the first time you run it.

 We also need to create the database table: